Wings (Delta Goodrem song): Composition

 "I've always wanted to work with the guys and see what magic they bring combined with what I do.
 It was great, we were working and I knew what the song sounded like in my head, and they were so incredible in bringing it out of me."

 — —Goodrem about working with DNA Songs.

 "Wings" was written by Goodrem with its producers Anthony Egizii and David Musumeci, also known as the production duo DNA Songs.
 It is a pop song, with heavy drums and keyboards, as well as live piano and strings as its main instrumentation.
 It also features a "heart-racing" guitar riff, which according to Bradley Stern of MuuMuse, is reminiscent of "Edge of Seventeen".
 It was inspired by Goodrem listening to Calvin Harris and Haim's "Pray to God", Ella Henderson and London Grammar, and was recorded in May 2015.
 She explained, "It's good to be inspired, to evolve and keep moving forward.
 It was like going into a laboratory with DNA to experiment and find my DNA again.
 After touring with Ricky [Martin] I felt like I know what makes me again.
 'Wings' feels fresh.
 It feels like it's my first single off the ranks as an adult.
 It just feels different."

-Lyrically, "Wings" deals with themes of self-empowerment, described by Kathy McCabe of Perth Now as a "personal statement about letting go of her tightly-wound self control", while "using the extended metaphor of flight to explore feelings of catharsis and one's ability to overcome adversity," as noted by Renowned for Sound's Joseph Earp.
+Lyrically, "Wings" deals with themes of self-empowerment, described by Kathy McCabe of PerthNow as a "personal statement about letting go of her tightly-wound self control", while "using the extended metaphor of flight to explore feelings of catharsis and one's ability to overcome adversity," as noted by Renowned for Sound's Joseph Earp.
 In the chorus, she sings: "What if I lose my self-control?
 What if I choose to let it go?
 I wanna let you and me collide / Baby, these wings were made, these wings were made to fly."
 While commenting about the song, Goodrem explained: "I wanted to make sure I had a song that incorporated all the things that make me feel like a powerful woman... you always want a song to represent where you are now.
 I feel like the most important thing is, 'Wings' just feels fresh.
 The meaning of the song is about looking for new horizons, everybody is looking for a second chance."
 She further said:

 "I wanted 'Wings' to convey that liberated feeling: with a bit of wildness meets a bit of letting go...
 That's been a big theme, where I've kind of let a lot go.
 These 'wings' are made to fly!."[...]
 I'm letting my hair down.
 I've come to a place where I have to own who I am and be proud of that.
 That chapter, turning 30, it's best thing I've ever gone through.
 That time by myself was about finding my voice again, finding my music and what is it that I love. [...]
 I feel like I'm the same as I was when I was 15 and hadn't had any records released."